top of page

 However, after lengthy legal proceedings, it was agreed that the Yarmouth & Norwich Railway would serve this station.

-The short track section between Reedham and Great Yarmouth has only one station.
+The short track section between Reedham junction and Great Yarmouth has only one station.

 Berney Arms.